libp2p/specs/relay/circuit-v2.md

 be encapsulated in the multiaddr (see [The multiaddr security component section](../addressing/README.md#the-multiaddr-security-component)).
 A relayed connection is not an exception.
-A target advertises the support for a security protocol for relayed connections by appending `/p2p-circuit-security/<security-protocol>` to its relayed multiaddresses.
+A target advertises the support for a security protocol for relayed connections by including `/p2p-circuit-security/<security-protocol>` in its relayed multiaddresses.
 An initiator may include any set of relayed multiaddr in the `peer` field of `HopMessage` on type `CONNECT` in which all addresses end with the same `/p2p-circuit-security/<security-protocol>`.
 The initiator is thus signaling to the